bluenviron/mediamtx-rpicamera/README.md

 ## Compile

-1. You must be on a Raspberry Pi, running Raspberry Pi OS Bullseye
+1. You must be on a Raspberry Pi, running Raspberry Pi OS Bullseye.

 2. Install build dependencies: